 Denver, CO 80222

-If you have a City account, go HERE to login and make a donation.
-Once on the City, you will find the giving option on the left hand side of the screen.
+If you have a Church Community Builder account, go HERE to login and make a donation.
+Once there, you will find the giving option on the left hand side of the screen.

 On the giving screen you will be able to select what fund you’d like to donate toward in the drop-down window and enter the amount of the donation.
 You will be directed through the checkout to complete the transaction.
 This process is 100% secure.
 All of the money given to the New City Missions fund is tax deductible, however, any money given to the New City Seminary fund is considered enrollment for a class and is not tax deductible.

-If New City is not your church home and you do not have a City account, but you would like to support us, we thank you for your partnership and your gifts are greatly appreciated.
-You can go HERE to make a donation.
+If New City is not your church home and you do not have a CCB account, but you would like to support us, we thank you for your partnership and your gifts are greatly appreciated.
+You can also go HERE to make a donation.

 How Can I Track My Giving

-New City utilizes our online community, The City, to manage all donations.
-You can log into your account on the City to view your giving history at any time.
+New City utilizes our online community, Church Community Builder (CCB), to manage all donations.
+You can log into your account on CCB to view your giving history at any time.
 To do so:

 - Click on Giving on the left hand side of the screen

-- Click on the “My Giving” tab at the top of the screen
+- Click on the “Schedule/History” tab at the top of the screen

 At New City we profess that everything we see and everything we have are owned by our Sovereign God and He provides according to His steadfast will and plan.
 (1 Chronicles 29.10-19, Psalm 24.1-2, Psalm 50.10-11)